Maharashtra local body polls

-Mumbai: An estimated 7.94 per cent of voters exercised their franchise in the first two hours of polling on Tuesday for elections to 264 municipal councils and nagar panchayats in Maharashtra, officials said.
+Mumbai: An estimated 35.05 per cent of voters exercised their franchise till 1.30 pm on Tuesday as voting for underway for elections in 264 municipal councils and nagar panchayats in Maharashtra, officials said.

+Polling was peaceful barring some places at Mahad in Raigad, Akot in Akola and Muktainagar in Jalgaon district, where there was tension among workers of different parties accusing each other of violating rules.

+Election officials have launched a probe after a video purportedly showed Shiv Sena MLA Santosh Bangar entering a polling booth while a woman was casting her vote during the local bodies election in Hingoli district.

 Two suspected bogus voters were caught at a polling station in Buldhana barely an hour-and-a-half after voting began for the municipal council elections there, the Maharashtra Congress claimed.